SocialMachineLab/StudentDropoutPrediction/README.md

 ### How to cite this work?

-Waiting for the upcoming reference.
+Waiting for the upcoming reference from ITS 2022.

 ### Imported Libraries
 The scripts of projects are all based in Python 3.8 and anaconda package manager.
 The external dependencies are as following: